-Step 1: Click on View menu from the menu bar.
+Step 1: Click on the View from the Menu bar.

-Step 2: Click on Show Formula option.
+Step 2: Click on the Show Formula option.
 Now, the formula is visible in place of result.

 In a spreadsheet, you can find text, formulas, and styles by using Find and Replace dialog box.
 To open Find and Replace dialog box, select the Find and Replace option from the Edit menu.